 In fact, Grych et al (2000) researched this.
-They looked at two samples of children; “one drawn from the community (317 ten to fourteen year olds) and the other from battered women’s shelters (145 ten to twelve year olds).”[ii]
+They looked at two samples of children; “one drawn from the community (317 ten to fourteen-year-olds) and the other from battered women’s shelters (145 ten to twelve-year-olds).”[ii]

 They wanted to learn how kids were impacted by seeing their parents fight and have conflict over them.
-They found that children who believe that they are responsible for causing parental discord, especially when that discord leads to verbal or physical aggression, may experience guilt, sadness and diminished self-worth.
+They found that children who believe that they are responsible for causing parental discord, especially when that discord leads to verbal or physical aggression, may experience guilt, sadness, and diminished self-worth.

-Children who feel responsible for parental conflict and are unable to stop it from occurring might develop a sense of helplessness that elicits other symptoms of internalizing problems.
+Children who feel responsible for the parental conflict and are unable to stop it from occurring might develop a sense of helplessness that elicits other symptoms of internalizing problems.

 The researchers also observed that when kids know the fight is about them, they try to get in there and help solve it.
 This leads to them carrying far more responsibility than what they are developmentally capable of.
-It’s leads to a lot of self-blame as those kids take responsibility for their parents’ conflict.
+It leads to a lot of self-blame as those kids take responsibility for their parents’ conflict.